doursand/drlnd-project-2/Report.md

 - WEIGHT_DECAY = 0       # L2 weight decay

-On top of these general hyperparameters the following two additional hyperparameters were instrumental to the convergence of the model :
+On top of these general hyperparameters the following two additional hyperparameters were instrumental to the quick convergence of the model :

 - in OUNoise class, decrease the parameter sigma to 0.1 (instead of 0.2)
-- in the step() method of the Agent , the agent was modified in such a way that it is learning 10 consecutive times each 10 steps (this led to drastically boosting the learning of the neural network)
+- in the step() method of the Agent , the agent was modified in such a way that it is learning 10 times in a row (from random subset of the replay buffer) , and this each 10 steps (this led to drastically boosting the learning of the neural network)

+## Graph
+[graph](graph.jpg]